alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

     * But if we do try this and benchmark, we will see the performance dropping, instead of going up.
 What happens?

-* This is because ISO C++ standard has something beyond move constructor (and to a large extent makes move constructor much less common): copy elision.
+* This is because ISO C++ standard has something beyond the move constructor (and to a large extent makes move constructor much less common): copy elision.
     * It means that a C++ compiler can simply skip copy/move constructors altogether and just set the value directly to the object.
     * In the above case, it means something like this: